08Aristodemus24/machine-learning-specialization-hw/README.md

 <matrix or vector> * <scalar> = matrix or vecotr
 <matrix or vector> .* <matrix or vector> = <matrix of the same dimensionality>; % this is because element wise multiplication just uses an element of matrix A and multiplies it to the element with teh same index in matrix B

+1 ./ <matrix or vector = <matrix or vecotr of same dimensinality>; % this is element wise division of scalar precedes the matrix first in the operation

+log(<matrix or vector>) = <natural log of the matrix or vector by getting natural log of each value in matrix or vector>
+exp(<natrix ir vector) = <multiply the matrix or vector values to the natural number e>
+abs(<matrix or vector) = <matrix or vector of same dimensionality> % takes the absolute value of each value in each matrix or vector